Configuration Parameters

 {time interval}

-The time-out period at the end of which the established connection to the database (or the Redis storage) will be broken if it is idle.
+The time-out period at the end of which an established connection to a database (or a Redis storage) will be broken if it is idle.

 Default value: 5m